-Christine Lew will be moderating a session at an upcoming annual meeting (date TBD) of the California Water and Environmental Modeling Forum (CWEMF) entitled “Tools for Groundwater and Surface Water Analysis, Modeling, and Management of Data”.
-She will be presenting “A Groundwater Data Management System for SGMA Applications”.
+Christine Lew moderated a session at the 2021 annual meeting of the California Water and Environmental Modeling Forum (CWEMF) entitled “Tools for Groundwater and Surface Water Analysis, Modeling, and Management of Data”.
+She presented “A Groundwater Data Management System for SGMA Applications”.

 Development and maintenance of a data management system for storing and reporting of information is a requirement in the SGMA regulations for Groundwater Sustainability Plans.
 Choosing and implementing the right system is important in meeting SGMA requirements in an efficient and timely manner and key aspects of a suitable system include the ability to share data among stakeholders, perform trend evaluation, and assist with annual report creation.
 EnDAR (Environmental Database for Acquisition and Reporting) is a groundwater data management system developed by Tetra Tech for data collection, storage, analysis, and reporting.
 The system features a sample planner, mobile field data collection app, a website for data uploads and data access, data processors for import of data from data loggers and geotechnical software, a SQL server database, a notification system, and reporting tools, all with secured data access.
 The system incorporates a number of features to improve management of data and has a flexible design allowing for easy customization.
 For data visualization and reporting, the system includes a data dashboard containing interactive maps, charts, and tables that can be shared among stakeholders.
 With a few clicks of the mouse, the user can drill down to investigate specific data, evaluate trends in the data, and customize what data are displayed for exporting to include in an annual report or presentation.
 This presentation will provide an overview of the system, factors considered during development, and discussion of its broad applicability to various aspects of groundwater monitoring, including meeting SGMA requirements.